Focus / Concentration: The Physiology of Immersion

 The Flow State

 Focus / Concentration is not an act of will, but a result of harmony within your system.
 At ONDA, this index is calculated as the balance between your energy levels and the absence of internal noise (stress).
-It is the mathematical expression of the "flow" state — where your brain operates at peak capacity without overheating the "processor" with excessive emotional arousal.
+It’s our proxy for a focus-like state — when your energy is sufficient and internal noise (stress) stays low, so attention comes more easily.

 What the Values Mean